-The first District Director of the for Eastern Region District VI was Bro.
+The first District Director for the Eastern Region District VI was Bro.
 Tom Hunt from 1979-1983, initiated Beta Alpha and served under Eta Eta Lambda.
 Under the RVP, Bro.
 William Ross, the district’s very own, Bro.
 Ryle Bell served as the Assistant District Director.
 Additionally, Bro.
 Bell served as the Area Director for Washington DC from 1979-1994; the longest serving Area Director in MAAC history.
 Area Directors began in District VI during the 1980s.

 Within the Eastern Region, several districts had already established associations/organizations for their assembly of chapters as follows:

 · District I – International Association of Alpha Chapters/IAAC (1975)

 · District II – Organization of New England Chapters/ONECA (1980)